Frequently Asked Questions

 What is a remote retailer?

 A remote retailer is a retailer who sells property or services over the internet, by catalog, or by other remote means.
 Remote retailers generally do not have physical presence in Louisiana but commonly solicit or sell to purchasers in Louisiana.

 What is the consumer use tax rate?

-For taxable purchases made on or after April 1, 2016, the consumer use tax is a combined rate of nine percent.
-Consumer use tax is calculated at this rate regardless of whether the actual combined state and local rate in your area is equal to, higher than, or lower than nine percent.
-The nine percent is allocated at five percent to the state and four percent to local jurisdictions.
-The Department distributes the four percent portion to local governments throughout the state.
+For taxable purchases made on or after July 1, 2018, the consumer use tax is a combined rate of 8.45 percent.
+Consumer use tax is calculated at this rate regardless of whether the actual combined state and local rate in your area is equal to, higher than, or lower than 8.45 percent.
+The 8.45 percent is allocated at 4.45 percent to the state and 4 percent to local jurisdictions.
+The Department distributes the 4 percent portion to local governments throughout the state.